 Won’t talk or can’t talk?
 Mimi asks.

-Won’t, says Olivia.
-His teacher said he’s an elective mute.
+Won’t, says Oliver.
+His teacher said he’s an “elective mute.”
 That means he’s decided not to talk anymore.

 So, hmmm, says Mimi.
-Your little buddy–Arturo, right?–Something happened to him?
+Your little buddy–Arturo, right?–something happened to him?
+A trauma?

-ISABEL SCHEHERAZADE (buddy, sister, friend, grand-daughter, talker, blogger, & orphan)
+ISABEL SCHEHERAZADE (buddy, sister, friend, student, grand-daughter, talker, blogger.
+And orphan)